THAT DOG LOOKS LIKE A WOLF!

 ----------------------------------------------------------

-, would you agree?
+We live in a very materialistic world, would you agree?
 Personally, I cannot shake my head at this statement, verifying that this statement is not at all, in any way true - I'd simply be lying.
 The other day I was conversing with my parents (such a miracle that was) brainstorming about what type of family dog we'd get.
 As the conversation grew, we found ourselves settling on a mix breed of a Shih Tzu and Pomeranian.
 It is a pure coincidence now that I find myself discussing a topic based on humans artificially selecting plants or animals for desired results.

 Artificial selection can be defined as intentional breeding in hopes for certain traits/genes.
 Artificial selection can be achieved by purposefully altering the gene pool of a species.
 This is the opposite of natural breeding.
 In relation, we could say that artificial breeding is natural breeding with human interference.
 In reality, although humans may have the best interests at hand, things such as the life span and organ systems of the organisms are directly effected.